We want the right fit for your child.

 Our online application is always available and ready for you.
 However, we encourage a campus visit, first.
 Once an application is submitted, interviews and testing will ensure that FCS is a good fit for you and your family.

 For new enrollment, registration begins in January.
-For those re-enrolling, registration opens in December.
 After the initial enrollment period, applications are considered on a rolling basis as space allows.

 Step 1: Campus Visit

-We encourage you to schedule a visit at any campuses that you’re interested in.
+We encourage you to schedule a visit at either or both campuses.
 Once there, you’ll have an opportunity to sit in on classes, chapels, and discuss initial questions with a team member.
 The best way to experience the unique environment of FCS is to jump right in for a while.

 Step 2: Apply Online